 Economists are beginning to wonder how much dividend these workers will enjoy when the machines, little by little, replace them.
 The impact will also be seen in regions such as Southeast Asia and Sub-Saharan Africa.

 “Robotics and artificial intelligence are the next revolutions,” says Rajiv Kumar, economist, and founder of the Pahle India Foundation, adding that “they will be the most destabilizing revolution that has ever been seen because they will replace not only routine work but also complex mental functions. ”

-In 2015, Dani Rodrik, a Harvard economist, coined the phrase “premature industrialization,” arguing that many underdeveloped countries became service-based economies long before their Western counterparts.
+In 2015, Dani Rodrik, a Harvard economist, coined the phrase <content removed by moderator> arguing that many underdeveloped countries became service-based economies long before their Western counterparts.
 Rodrik explained that technological change played an important role but warns that this trend could have serious economic growth and political stability in these regions.

 One of the sectors that could be most affected would be the textile industry.
 In particular, Bangladesh is so dependent on this sector that 82% of exports are textiles, and 2.5% of its population works in clothing.
 According to the Clean Clothes Campaign, one of the largest coalitions of unions globally, uniting Bangladesh, India, and Pakistan, there are 27 million people employed in the sector.

 One of the reasons this industry generates employment is because workers in South Asia earn lower wages than their Chinese competitors.
 Another reason is that the industry has remained immune to automation.
 The difficulty in the treatment of delicate materials, the precision of the work, or the complex decision-making, are some of the reasons that explain machines’ inability to reproduce this work.

 But this may change.
 The creators of “Sewbot” are perfecting their invention by incorporating cameras so that the robot can take photos of the material that is being sewn, analyze the process and better control the movements of its limbs.